Temporal Entanglement Transitions in the Periodically Driven Ising Chain

 \textit{Introduction.---} Periodically driven quantum many-body systems are a powerful platform for exploring quantum phases inaccessible in equilibrium, opening the door to the coherent control and engineering of quantum matter via time-periodic fields~\cite{goldman2014periodically,oka2019floquet,khemani2019review,else2020review,harper2020review}.
 The study of Floquet driven systems has unveiled remarkable phenomena ranging from Floquet topological insulators~\cite{rudner2020floquet, cayssol2013floquet} and time crystals~\cite{Berdanier2018Aug, ippoliti2021many, riera2019time} to dynamical localization~\cite{tiwari2024dynamical, nag2014dynamical} and prethermalization~\cite{PhysRevLett.109.257201, Abanin2015Dec, Machado2019Dec}.
 While extensive research has focused on conventional observables like magnetization and transport properties, exploring the entanglement structure of driven quantum systems remains an active area of research, given its fundamental role in characterizing quantum phases and phase transitions~\cite{zhao2022scaling, cho2017quantum}.
 Of particular interest is the entanglement spectrum (ES)~\cite{lihaldane}, which provides direct access to the \textit{entanglement Hamiltonian} and encodes information beyond that contained in the entanglement entropy alone.
 The ES serves as a powerful diagnostic for capturing the universal features of quantum phases in equilibrium, especially in the context of gapped ground states but also for critical points~\cite{regnault1,papic,chandran2011,dubail2012,cano2015,qi2012,swingle2012,prodan2010,pollmann2010,turner2010,fidkowski2010,alba2012,choo2018,ho1,ho2,berg2017,stringnetespec,premespec,redon2024realizing, schneider2022entanglement,dalmonte2022entanglement, demidio2024universal}.
 There is growing recognition that the ES also reveals distinctive signatures of quantum chaos, thermalization, and criticality out of equilibrium~\cite{baykusheva2023witnessing, lewis2019unifying, hahn2024eigenstate,wen2025critical}.

-Recent work has begun exploring the interplay between driving and entanglement, including for Floquet-driven conformal field theories~\cite{wen2018floquet, fan2021floquet, berdanier2017floquet} and in driven-dissipative systems~\cite{stannigel2012driven, zippilli2013entanglement, chen2024periodically}.
-Particularly relevant are studies of Page curves in unitary dynamics~\cite{kehrein2024page, jha2025page, Li2025Jul}, where entanglement transitions emerge from the competition between entanglement generation and relaxation processes in the presence of conserved charges.
+Recent work has begun exploring the interplay between driving and entanglement, including for Floquet-driven conformal field theories~\cite{wen2018floquet, fan2021floquet, berdanier2017floquet, lin2025local} and in driven-dissipative systems~\cite{stannigel2012driven, zippilli2013entanglement, chen2024periodically}.
+Particularly relevant are studies of Page curves~\cite{kehrein2024page, jha2025page, Li2025Jul}, where entanglement transitions emerge from competition between entanglement generation and relaxation in the presence of conserved charges.
 While equilibrium quantum phase transitions are intimately connected to entanglement scaling and the structure of the many-body ground state~\cite{wei2018linking, bhattacharyya2015signature, cho2017quantum}, the analogous relationship in driven systems remains unexplored.
-Since driven systems can access dynamical phases with no equilibrium counterpart, this suggests new entanglement phenomena are waiting to be uncovered.
-Indeed, developments in geometric Floquet theory~\cite{schindler2025geometric, lapierre2021geometric}, advances in conformal field theory approaches to quantum quenches~\cite{calabrese2016quantum, liu2025inhomogeneous, ruggiero2021quenches}, and emerging concepts of entanglement transitions~\cite{Skinner2019Jul, Li2018Nov, Chan2019Jun, koh2023measurement, zhou2024entanglement, moghaddam2023exponential, lunt2020measurement} have unearthed novel far-from-equilibrium entanglement dynamics and, in many cases, connections with information-theoretic quantities \cite{gullans2020,sang2021,Zhou2020Nov,deboer2023}.
+Since driven systems can access dynamical phases with no equilibrium counterpart, this suggests new entanglement phenomena waiting to be uncovered.
 However, whether non-analytic entanglement transitions can occur in generic periodically-driven systems remains an open question.